ThatGuyIain/cmpm-121-incremental-game/README.md

 - Added event handler to allow players to buy auto clickers
 - Added a set interval that manages auto clicker logics
 - Refactored some crucial game variables

+## Update 6

+- Completed step 4
+- Changed auto clickers to update based on frame rate instead rather than a set interval
+- Fixed bug that kept the auto clicker upgrade cost at 10
+- Minor changes in the way the upgrade cost is determined